mahendran-jothi/task-management/backend/README.md

    npm install
    ```

-3. Configuration is handled using TypeScript config files:
+3. Configuration is handled using JavaScript config files:

    - **MongoDB URI** is set in `config/config.json`: